Becoming a Member

 How do I update my Membership Category?

 You can update your Membership Category via the ‘Manage Subscriptions’ page in your Member’s Area.
 For those updating their Membership Category to Ordinary, the new Membership fee is not automatically charged until the next year.
+For those changing from Foundation to Trainee a £10 fee will be charged immediately.
+The subscription fee will also be charged the following year in January.

 I am due to retire from active practice; how do I update my Membership Category?